 Here are your options for hair products that are EWG verified or score a 1 or a 2 on the EWG Skin Deep database.
 I first share general brands, and then specifics for different kinds of hair.
 You’ll find links to info on UK-based hair products at the end!
 Please email me and let me know if you need help finding a brand for where you live!

 PLEASE ALWAYS DOUBLE CHECK INGREDIENTS.
 Brands are always changing formulations.

 Hair Brands with many (or All) EWG Verified products, or scoring only 1 or 2

-Acure– This is a good safe brand, and you can now buy them at Target!
+Acure– This is a good safe brand, and you can now buy them at Target at a great price!

 Attitude– Almost all products from this brand are EWG verified!
 Some examples of different products are below!

 Alaffia– A good non-toxic company with a wide range of shampoos and conditioners, generally rated around a 1!

 Avalon– Many Avalon products are EWG verified, and generally, others score low and safe.
 This is the brand my husband uses!